Search

 The latest trends combine edge computing with on-device Machine Learning; a method also called Edge AI.
 Moving AI processing from the cloud to edge devices makes it possible to run machine learning everywhere, combining IoT and AI to create scalable computer vision applications.

-No-code Platform for Computer Vision Systems
+Viso Suite Infrastructure for Developing and Operation Computer Vision Systems

-To build and deploy such applications effectively, we’ve built a no-code computer vision platform Viso Suite that helps industry leaders across industries to deliver all their AI vision applications 10x faster and more agile.
+To build and deploy such applications effectively, we’ve built a computer vision platform Viso Suite that helps industry leaders across industries to deliver all their AI vision applications 10x faster and more agile.
 Get started and use the best computer vision capabilities out-of-the-box, and on enterprise-grade infrastructure.

 Best Applications of Computer Vision in Agriculture